 - Creating better circulation

 Structural walls, plumbing, electrical, and flooring transitions all need to be considered before opening a space.
-A skilled contractor can help determine what is practical and what will improve the home.
+A skilled contractor can help determine what is practical and what will genuinely improve the home.

+Sometimes a home needs more than a better layout — it needs more usable space.
 A home addition can create room for changing needs without requiring a move.
 This is especially valuable in Fairfield County, where homeowners may love their neighborhood but need their home to work better.

 Functional home addition ideas include: